Jayman3k/py_PHIsim3_projects/README.md

 ### 6. Process the results

 After a simulation has run, you can process the results.
-The results object returned by `PHIsim_run_concurrent()` is a dictionary that maps a test setup to a `PHIsim_Result` object (also defined in `PHIsim_dispatcher.py`), which contains the output optical power and phase at both the left (L) and right (R) outputs.
+The results object returned by `PHIsim_run_concurrent()` is a dictionary that maps a test setup to a `PHIsim_Result` object (also defined in `PHIsim_dispatcher.py`), which contains the output optical power and phase at both the left (RL) and right (LR) outputs.
 Suppose, for example, you want to calculate the total energy output during a simulation, you could calculate

 ```python
 def energy_out(data, simulation_params, output_side):